 Runners Up For The Best 1 Year CD Rates

 Citibank is my main bank for day to day checking, easy access when I travel abroad, and investing in structured notes.
-But unfortunately banks like Citi, Wells Fargo, Bank of America, and Chase typically don’t offer very competitive CD rates.
-They’re all 0.1% or lower as of 1Q2022, so I’m leaving those off the table.
+But unfortunately banks like Citi, Wells Fargo, Bank of America, and Chase typically don't offer very competitive CD rates.
+When I'm looking to invest in CDs, I always go straight to CIT Bank.

 CIT Bank has historically been a consistent industry leader followed by CapitalOne360 and Ally Bank.
 Solely online based banks have a major advantage at offering the highest CD interest rates due to lower operating costs.
 They can pass their savings to you with higher rates.
 But it's always good to shop around since rates and competition change all the time.